-What may be holding your folks back from inviting, from creating, from serving, from being fully engaged and connected at your church?
+What may be holding your folks back from inviting, creating, serving, from being fully engaged and connected at your church?
 Your greatest job may just be eliminating that which stymies the natural process.

 Here’s a place to begin eliminating barriers:

 Without the proper resources, it’s difficult to accomplish the task.
 Work in the church world is often on a shoestring, but for those things that are crucial, find the money to get it.
 Sometimes I have thought about what I have more of – time or money.
 Depending on the situation, we can save some money because we have so many people involved who are willing to give their time.
-Other times, we have to invest money to make it worth while.
+Other times, we have to invest money to make it worthwhile.
 Don’t spend all your money hiring someone for a role and leave nothing of a programming budget.
 Be sure each staff person has the basics of what they need – computer, phone, etc – to accomplish ministry tasks.
-Be sure to provide resources to the volunteers in your ministry – worship supplies and components, etc. Be sure your congregation has the resources to invite others, engage in the church, be involved.
+Be sure to provide resources to the volunteers in your ministry – worship supplies and components, etc. Be sure your congregation has the resources to invite others, engage in the church, and be involved.

-Clear, concise and consistent information will help eliminate barriers.
-Communication is a huge part of making sure every one understands what is going on when, where and why.
+Clear, concise, and consistent information will help eliminate barriers.
+Communication is a huge part of making sure everyone understands what is going on when, where, and why.
 This kind of act of good communication helps people feel included and gives a sense of belonging.

-Provide Clear Purpose and Mission
+Provide A Clear Purpose and Mission

 Eliminate Barriers To Getting Involved

 Once you are involved in the church, it’s really difficult to get a sense of what it’s like to be new – trying to get connected.
-Leaders must eliminate any barriers for new people becoming connected and involved.
+Leaders must eliminate any barriers to new people becoming connected and involved.
 A clear, documented process needs to be visible and accessible to everyone.

 Eliminate Barriers To Feedback And Opinions

 Eliminating the barriers to honest feedback and opinions from your team can be difficult.
-It means surrounding yourself with honest people, developing a culture of being frank as a leadership team and adjusting your attitude to accept feedback – good and bad – from trusted sources.
+It means surrounding yourself with honest people, developing a culture of being frank as a leadership team, and adjusting your attitude to accept feedback – good and bad – from trusted sources.